Emallates/gulp-task-builder/README.md

 Task options
 -------------
-Each task contains some required options and also some optional.
+Each task contains REQUIRED options which can be passed along with OPTIONALS(see below).

 #### Required
 - **src** (string) Gulp [src][g-src-rf] parameter.
 Path of your source files.
 It can be also regEx.
 [More Details][g-src-rf].